VidYen/webminerpool/debian9.md

 1. Check for updates:``sudo apt-get update``
 2. Do the updates: ``sudo apt upgrade``
 3. Install [mono](https://www.mono-project.com/download/stable/#download-lin-debian) NOTE: You may have to install with ``mono-complete``
 4. Install [msbuild](https://www.microsoft.com/net/learn/get-started-with-dotnet-tutorial) NOTE: If you run ``sudo apt-get install msbuild`` you do not have to install the whole dot net framework.
-(Note You still need to add the repos in the dotnet part) NOTE: Actually I think we just need the mono version according to the install command line.
+(Note You still need to add the repos in the dotnet part) NOTE: Actually I think we just need this [mono version](https://www.mono-project.com/download/vs/#download-lin-debian) according to the install command line.
 5. Install [git](https://gist.github.com/derhuerst/1b15ff4652a867391f03)
 6. Install gninx: ``sudo apt-get install nginx``
 7. Install [certbot](https://certbot.eff.org/lets-encrypt/debianstretch-nginx)